-Course Name: Sectional Anatomy II Course Abbreviation: MRI108 Credit Hours: 6

-Description: The course content includes a general survey of the most significant anatomy of the musculoskeletal structure, chest, abdomen, and pelvis anatomy.
+Course Name: Sectional Anatomy II Course Abbreviation: MRI108 musculoskeletal structure, chest, abdomen, and pelvis anatomy.
 Anatomical structures and the imaging plane that best demonstrates anatomy are discussed.
 Pathologies related to the covered areas will be introduced.
 Signal characteristics of normal tissues and pathologies will be reviewed.